bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     A Soft Fork activated by flag day or node enforcement instead of miner signalling.

     **Not to be confused with:** Miner Activated Soft Fork (a soft fork activated through miner signalling), Fork (a regular fork where all nodes follow the same consensus rules, so the fork is resolved once one chain has more proof of work than another), Hard fork (a permanent divergence in the block chain caused by non-upgraded nodes not following new consensus rules), Soft fork (a temporary divergence in the block chain caused by non-upgraded nodes not following new consensus rules), Software fork (when one or more developers permanently develops a codebase separately from other developers), Git fork (when one or more developers temporarily develops a codebase separately from other developers

+  Unique addresses
+    Address which are only used once to protect privacy and increase security.

+  Unsolicited block push
+    When a miner sends a block message without sending an inv message first.

+  URI QR Code
+    A QR code containing a 'bitcoin:' URI.

   UTXO
     An Unspent Transaction Output (UTXO) that can be spent as an input in a new transaction.